PhysMamba: State Space Duality Model for Remote Physiological Measurement: Methodology

 \subsection{Overall Framework}

-PhysMamba is an end-to-end model that takes raw facial video data as input and directly produces the predicted rPPG signals.
-The overall framework is illustrated in Figure \ref{PhysMamba frame}.
-PhysMamba features two pathways: the Self-Attention (SA) Pathway and the Cross-Attention (CA) Pathway.
-Each pathway includes a Frame Stem, Multi-temporal Cross Attention SSD, and a Frequency Domain Feed Forward (FDF) network.
-The outputs from both pathways are fused and then passed to the rPPG Predictor for final rPPG signal estimation.
+PhysMamba is an end-to-end model designed to process raw facial video data and estimate rPPG signals directly.
+The framework, illustrated in Figure \ref{PhysMamba frame}, consists of two pathways: the Self-Attention (SA) Pathway and the Cross-Attention (CA) Pathway.
+These pathways incorporate three core modules: the Frame Stem for temporal feature extraction, the Multi-Scale Synergistic State Space Duality (SSSD) module for robust temporal representation, and the Frequency Domain Feed-Forward (FDF) network for frequency enhancement.
+Outputs from these pathways are fused in the rPPG Predictor to generate final signal estimations.
+The dual-pathway architecture can be likened to a collaborative system where one pathway focuses on internal temporal consistency (SA) and the other facilitates cross-feature interactions (CA), ensuring robustness in diverse conditions.

-The input video data $X \in \mathbb{R}^{3 \times T \times H \times W}$ is initially processed in the Frame Stem to produce $X_{stem} \in \mathbb{R}^{T/2 \times C}$.
-This stage involves processing $X$ through convolutional layers, pooling layers, and Batch Normalization (BN) layers, integrating spatial information into the channel dimension for preliminary rPPG extraction.
-A masked self-attention mechanism focuses on the facial area, enhancing feature representation, with the output denoted as $X_{Stem}$.
-The input $X_{Stem}$ is directed into the Multi-temporal Cross-Attention SSD, which partitions tokens into sequences of different time spans, enabling effective feature extraction and information interchange via the dual pathways.
-Moreover, the Frequency Domain Feed Forward network amalgamates frequency domain details into the channels, thereby boosting the model's capacity to discern the periodic attributes of the signal.
-Finally, the outputs from both pathways are concatenated and input into the rPPG Predictor, which outputs the predicted rPPG signals through a one-dimensional convolutional layer.